 Making creative exploration of loop-based structures in music production highly interactive and fun

-Explanations: (A) Pattern definiton area, (B) Simplified piano roll display, (C) Sequence variant switch, (D) Chord trigger selector, (E) Key selection, (F) Out-of-key chords selector, (G) Pitch control (average register), (H) Drag-to-host and (I) Number of chords playing.
-See also manual.
+Explanations: (A) Pattern definition area, (B) Simplified piano roll display, (C) Sequence variant switch, (D) Chord trigger selector, (E) Key selection, (F) Out-of-key chords selector, (G) Pitch control (average register), (H) Drag-to-host and (I) Number of chords playing.

 I2C8 features a unique, playful method for the exploration of loops (compared to more traditional approaches in music theory).
 Below, we explain the principle underlying the software and provide an outline of respective features.